 Good ADA signage complies with regulations without losing the aesthetic value of professional promotional signs.
 Whether you need stylish ADA-compliant bathroom signs to make differently-abled customers feel extra comfortable in your establishment, or functional ADA parking signs to help them navigate your building environment with ease, Michigan Custom Signs has the solution for all your business needs.

 In short: Yes.
 Signs ensure effective communication with your target audience.
-To promote inclusivity and serve a broader market, business owners in Michigan must install ADA compliant signs in their business spaces to include customers and guests who need different accommodations.
+To promote inclusivity and serve a broader market, business owners in Rochester Hills must install ADA compliant signs in their business spaces to include customers and guests who need different accommodations.
 Whether you are an owner of a small business or a huge commercial complex in the community, having an ADA signage system in place shouldn’t be just a legal requirement.
 It is a professional obligation and one that can boost your branding initiatives.
 Without ADA signs for restrooms, some customers will not feel respected by your business.

 Your freedom to choose a font is somewhat restricted when designing ADA compliant signage.
 But that doesn’t mean there still aren’t opportunities for customization.